 The term for when a bird of prey drinks is called bowsing.
-A bird that drinks a lot is called a “boozer”.
-Of course the modern take on this term is someone who drinks a heavy amount of alcoholic drinks, e.g. “That guy is quite a boozer.”
+A bird that drinks a lot is called a “boozer.”
+Of course, the modern take on this term is someone who drinks a substantial amount of alcoholic drinks, e.g., “That guy is quite a boozer.”

 Codger and Caddy